What is therapy (or psychotherapy)?

 What if my cultural background is different than yours?

 I have worked with people of many diverse cultural backgrounds over the years.
 It's my responsibility to learn about your culture and understand you within that context.
 That said, I'm always amazed at how universal many of the issues and themes are which bring people into therapy.
-My in-patient work has provided me with the opportunity to work with natives of Viet Nam, Philippines, Korea, Taiwan, China, and India.
+My in-patient work has provided me with the opportunity to work with natives of Viet Nam, Philippines, Korea, Taiwan, China, Australia and India.
 I've also worked with many people from Mexico, Central and South America, Europe, Africa, and the Middle East.
 At times I've used a translator or family member to help with communication during sessions.
 Often, however, we are able to proceed just fine, maybe with the occasional use of a pocket dictionary.

 In some cases it may make the most sense for you to work with a therapist who shares your cultural heritage.
 On the other hand, many people who are in the US from other countries prefer to participate in therapy within the Western/American culture, since they are living here.
 Solid English-speakers often fall into this category, as do people in bi-cultural marriages and families in which the children have learned more English than the parents.
 My first priority when working with people from other cultures is make sure you feel understood, whether by me, or via my referral to a therapist from your culture.